-CymcoLè represents every Multi-Cultural, Latina‐American female of Hispanic decent that has grown up in the states.
+CymcoLè represents every Multi-Cultural, Latina‐American female of Hispanic descent that has grown up in the states.
 Growing up in a household where both Spanish and English were spoken, whether it was her Cuban Nanny singing lullaby’s to her as an infant or singing along with Marc Anthony (Nadie Como Ella, Te Conozco Bien) as a toddler, music has always been a major part of CymcoLé’s upbringing.

 With a blend of Merengue, Pop, and Soul she has create her own style of Latin Music.
 In an interview with Danny Flores (CymcoLè’s Producer) he stated: “Her looks and swag creates an energy unlike any other artist I have worked with”.
 Her tropical pop sound represents music of the people for the people.
 With smooth vocals highlighting low registers and impactful bi-lingual lyrical phrasing, CymcoLé’s music connects with fans on many different levels.
 A musician herself, CymcoLé is bringing back merengue in a unique way of combining today's popular electronic dance beats with traditional live instrumentation.
 Doing it all with a swag and energy as unique as her name.